 2. Display the white light in time to prevent a collision from an approaching vessel.

-(c) A person operating or responsible for a vessel anchored or adrift in a normal navigation channel or passageway, shall display a white light visible in a 360 degree arc.
+(c) A person operating or responsible for a vessel anchored in a normal navigation channel or passageway shall display a white light visible in a 360 degree arc.

 (2) Combination or separate red and green lights shall: